lighTag-UWB/lighTag/README.md

 - 3D Indoor Positioning:
   - with 4 lighTag Base Station, lighTag can get the x,y and z coordinates of the lighTag Tag integrated in user's devices;
 - High Accuracy:
-  - lighTag has 5cm ranging accuracy, 10cm 2D accuracy, and 20cm 3D accuracy, which provides an accurate position ofuser;
+  - lighTag has 5cm ranging accuracy, 10cm 2D accuracy, and 20cm 3D accuracy, which provides an accurate user position;
 - Area of Interest Detection:
   - lighTag can detect the presence of user in a specific area inside the building.